 Poseidon (1989) Tom Waakop Reijers

-In 1989, the City of Rotterdam received a gift in the form of an image of a seated person Poseidon with staff.
+In 1989, the Municipality of Rotterdam received a gift in the form of a statue of a seated person Poseidon with staff.
 Several parties have made this possible: a Residents Committee and Wijkbelangen Scheepvaartkwartier / Het Nieuwe Werk.
 Donations from the business community made it possible to finance the image.
 The choice for Poseidon refers to the water and the port of Rotterdam.
-Poseidon As an almighty Greek god, artist Tom Waakop Reijers has become an elegant figure who does not have much of his traditional accessories with him.
-No nymphs, crown or trident - only a single staff, on which the god leans, seated on a small rock, which imaginary rises above waves (in this case the quay).
+Poseidon as an almighty Greek god, artist Tom Waakop Reijers has become an elegant figure who does not carry many of his traditional accessories.
+No nymphs, crown or trident - just a single staff, on which the god leans, seated on a small rock, imaginary protruding above waves (in this case, the wharf).
 The image has two colors.
 The rock is carved out of black granite and Poseidon itself is made of bronze that turned green with an artificial patina.
-The area has been redesigned in 2010 - 2011.
+The area was redesigned in 2010 - 2011.
 A recreational jetty has been installed and the quay has been renewed.
 Poseidon is now in a walking area on a renewed flat quay, still looking at the water.
 Sat during the spring tide in December 2018 Poseidon briefly in the water.